UGURAKSAHIN/MusicPlayer/README.md

 # 📜 License

-This project is licensed under the Apache 2.5 License – free to use, modify, and distribute.
+This project is licensed under the Apache-2.0 License – free to use, modify, and distribute.